rajadubey/nmc/README.md

-# NMC — NGINX Machine Configurator (Bash CLI)
+# LOKI — NGINX Machine Configurator (Bash CLI)

 ## Overview

-`nmc` is a simple command-line tool that helps you manage connections to different servers through your local NGINX.
+`loki` is a simple command-line tool that helps you manage connections to different servers through your local NGINX.
 Think of it as a "remote server switcher" that automatically configures NGINX to proxy your local traffic to different remote machines.

 ### What This CLI Does (In Simple Words)

-Instead of manually editing NGINX configuration files every time you want to switch between different servers (like your home PC, cloud instances, or testing machines), NMC lets you:
+Instead of manually editing NGINX configuration files every time you want to switch between different servers (like your home PC, cloud instances, or testing machines), LOKI lets you:
 - **Switch between servers** with one command
 - **Automatically generate** the proper NGINX configuration
 - **Check if services are working** on your local machine
 - **Keep your server list updated** from remote sources

-All configuration is **stored in `~/.nmc`** and can be customized via `.bashrc` or `.zshrc` environment variables.
+All configuration is **stored in `~/.loki`** and can be customized via `.bashrc` or `.zshrc` environment variables.

 ---